-In the malicious model and the multi-party setting, the first to employ Somewhat Homomorphic Encryption (SHE) for triple generation were [DPSZ12] in 2012.
-Their major source of efficiency was the packing method from Smart and Vercauteren [SV14].
-In 2016, this method was replaced by an Oblivious Transfer (OT)-based method by Keller et al. [KOS16].
+In the malicious model and the multi-party setting, the first to employ RLWE-based Somewhat Homomorphic Encryption (SHE) for triple generation were [DPSZ12] in 2012.
+Their major source of efficiency was the packing method from [SV14].
+In 2016, this method was replaced by an Oblivious Transfer (OT)based method by Keller et al. [KOS16].
 Later in 2017, SHE emerged again with the Overdrive methodology [KPR18].
 These protocols were designed to generate triples over a finite field which can only be used to support finite field arithmetic in the online phase.
-In 2018, Cramer et al. [CDE+18] proposed an OT-based protocol that generates triples over rings of the form $\mathbb{Z}{2^{\ell}}$ .
-Designing protocols over rings is useful in a lot of applications since it greatly simplifies implementation of comparisons and bitwise operations, which are inefficient to realize with finite field arithmetic.
+In 2018, Cramer et al. [CDE+18] proposed an OT-based protocol that generates triples over rings of the form $\mathbb{Z}{2^{\ell}}$, which was later implemented in [DEF+19].
+Designing protocols over rings is useful in a lot of applications since it greatly simplifies implementation of comparisons and bitwise operations, which are inefficient to realize with finite field arithmetic (cf. [DEF+19]).
 Apart from this, using ring-based protocols also implies that we can leverage some special tricks that computers already implement to make integer arithmetic very efficient.
-In 2019, Orsini et. al [OSV19] presented a solution based on SHE and argued that it is more efficient than the OT-based protocol of [CDE+18].
+In 2019, Orsini et. al [OSV19] presented a solution based on SHE and argued that it is more efficient than the OT-based protocol of $[CDE^{+}18].$

 Our Contributions.
 In this paper, we consider the semi-honest model and the two-party setting, for which the current best method for generating triples over rings is the OT-based approach of [DSZ15].
-Taking inspiration from the changing trend in the malicious model, we propose a SHE-based protocol that improves upon the widespread OT-based solution.
-In the process, we analyze the popular approaches for triple generation using homomorphic encryption and adapt them to using state-of-the-art SHE and our scenario.
-We also argue why the approach taken in [OSV19] does not provide the most efficient solution.
-Our experiments show that our protocol is more scalable, and it outperforms the OT-based protocol in most cases, improving communication by up to 6.9x and runtime by up to 3.6x for 64-bit triple generation.
+Taking inspiration from the changing trend in the malicious model, we propose a protocol based on RLWEbased Additive Homomorphic Encryption (RLWE-AHE) that improves upon the widespread OT-based solution.
+In the process, we analyze the popular approaches for triple generation using AHE and adapt them to using state-of-theart RLWE-AHE and our scenario.
+We also argue why the approach taken in [OSV19] does not provide the most efficient solution in our semi-honest setting.
+Our experiments show that our protocol is more scalable, and it outperforms the OT-based protocol in most cases.
+For example, we improve communication by up to 6.9x and runtime by up to 3.6x for 64-bit triple generation.